adrianplusplus/pedrobook/README.md

+# Petrobook

-## install
+## Installation/run steps
 - first make sure you have node and npm install
-    - this varies from os to os, for ubuntu
+    - this varies from os to os

-- make sure bower and grunt are install globally
+- make sure bower and grunt are installed globally
     - npm install -g grunt-cli
     - npm install -g bower

-- to install the required libraries for the application to run  run the following commands
+- to install the required libraries for the application to run  run the following commands inside the repo folder
     - npm install
     - bower install

-- after that all libraries required to run this proyect are installed, now run the following command to build and start a web server using grunt
+- after that all libraries required to run this proyect are installed, now run the following command to start the server with grunt
-    - grunt build && grunt serve
+    - grunt

-- browser will open automagically on the home page
+- default browser will open automagically on the home page
 - enjoy!!!!